databucket/databucket-docker/README.md

 # Building images locally

-Databucket app is not currently available for download, this means, you have to build jar file on your own before building docker image.
+Databucket app is available for download at https://www.databucket.pl/download.
+Moreover, you can build jar file on your own before building docker image.

 Once image is build, must be placed in respective folder (ie: in `databucket-docker-alpine`).
 Once jar file is in folder run one of below commands from repository root.